vfarcic/vfarcic.github.io/devops23/README.md

 ### Section 3: Running A Kubernetes Cluster Locally
 ### Section 3: Running A Kubernetes Cluster in AWS using EKS

 Minikube creates a single-node cluster inside a VM on your laptop.
 While that is not ideal since we won't be able to demonstrate some of the features Kubernetes provides in a multi-node setup, it should be more than enough to explain most of the concepts behind Kubernetes.
-Later on, we'll move into a more production-like environment and explore the features that cannot be demonstrated in Minikube.

 ### Section 4 : Creating Pods